haythembenkhlifa/HereApiMapField/README.md

                         ->autoRefreshPoints(route('update-positions'),5000)// Optional you can update markers location with refreshing the map.

                         ->addCircles($circles)
-                        // Optional you can add circles in two ways you can pass an array of circle or/and chain it with addCircle like the commented code below.
+                        // Optional you can add circles in two ways you can pass an array of circles or/and chain it with addCircle like the commented code below.

                         //->addCircle(52.5190146, 13.4979387, 10000)
                         //->addCircle(52.5190146, 13.2979387, 5000,"rgba(255, 87, 34, 0.5)","rgba(0,0,0,1)",1)

                         ->setCenterAndZoom(52.4698452, 13.3827823, 12)
-                        // Optional setinitial postion and zoom bydefault it will center at the first point with 14 zoom.
+                        // Optional set initial postion and zoom by default it will center at the first point with 14 zoom.

                         ->showInstructions()
                         // Optional show route instruction.